Naypyidaw Water Fountain Garden

 The Naypyidaw Water Fountain Garden (နေပြည်တော် ရေပန်း ဥယျာဉ်) is a garden in Naypyidaw, Myanmar.
 The 165 acre garden is situated near the Naypyidaw City Hall with a steel structure arch-way.
-Also included in the garden are a main pond with three fountains and 11 small ponds with 13 different fountains, a 30 ft high clock tower, nine recreation centres, two small gardens, two stone gardens and ten feet wide buggy road and footpaths.
+The garden houses a main pond with three fountains and 11 small ponds with 13 different fountains, a 30 ft high clock tower, nine recreation centres, two small gardens, two stone gardens, a 10-foot wide buggy road and footpaths.
 The garden was set up near the Naypyidaw-Taungnyo Road.